The Complete Guide to Skills Testing

 4. Slow hiring processes

 Traditional hiring is notoriously slow, especially in large organizations with numerous applicants.
-With 71% of job seekers in a Sterling survey citing lengthy processes as a top reason for abandoning a hiring process, this constitutes a significant challenge.
+With 71% of job seekers citing lengthy processes as a top reason for abandoning a hiring process, reviewing hundreds of resumes and conducting multiple interview rounds discourages candidates and wears out hiring managers - making top candidates go to companies with more efficient processes.

 5 benefits of skills testing